LingZ1993/MechaCar_Statistical_Analysis/README.md

 2. Is the slope of the linear model considered to be zero?
 Why or why not?
  - The slope of the linear model is not considered to be zero because the p-value is less than 0.05.
 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+ - The r-squared value is 0.71, which means that approximatley 71% of all mpg predictions are correct.
+Also P-Value is smaller than siginificance value (94.65% < 95%).